• Skip to primary navigation

 4.60 from 5 votes

-Servings 8 servings
+Servings: 8 servings

 Ingredients

-• 1 ½ lbs potatoes (Honey Gold baby potatoes)
+• 1 ½ lbs potatoes - Honey Gold baby potatoes

-• 2 tbsp olive oil
+• 2 tablespoon olive oil

-• 1 tsp garlic powder
+• 1 teaspoon garlic powder

-• 1 tsp Herbs de Provence
+• 1 teaspoon Herbs de Provence

-• 1 tsp salt
+• 1 teaspoon salt

-• ½ tsp black pepper
+• ½ teaspoon black pepper

 • 8 oz creme fraiche

-• 3 tbsp dijon mustard
+• 3 tablespoon dijon mustard

-• 3 tbsp fresh tarragon (finely chopped)
+• 3 tablespoon fresh tarragon - finely chopped

 Instructions